dblasini/dblasini.github.io/_pages/cv.md

   * Botanical survey for state-listed noxious weeds.
 Inventory noxious weed populations present in wilderness and non-wilderness forest lands.
 Mapping invasive species populations and chemical treatments using portable data recorders, Juniper Archer Field PC.
   * Supervisor: Steven Williams

 * Spring 2013 - Fall 2013: Undergraduate Research Assistant
   * Chicago Botanic Garden
   * Assessment of Pollinators and flowering phenology of neighboring populations of native Echinacea angustifolia and introduced Echinacea pallida in a restored prairie of Western Minnesota to evaluate the likelihood of hybridization between these two species in nature.
-  * Supervisor: Dr. Stuart Wagenius
+  * Supervisor: Stuart Wagenius

-  * Spring 2011 - Summer 2013: Undergraduate Research Assistant
+* Spring 2011 - Winter 2013: Undergraduate Research Assistant
   * Northeastern Illinois University
   * Identification of cattail plant species and their hybrids using anatomical and molecular techniques.
   * Supervisor: Dr. Pamela Geddes

 Skills